A Tutorial on 5G Positioning: Fundamentals of Wireless Positioning

-Depending on the available hardware technology, protocol, or signal, different definitions for $\rho_{i}$ hold~\cite{ZafGkeLeu2019}.
-The following sections are devoted to the introduction of the measurement models for the cases of interest in cellular localization systems.
-An illustrative example of such measurements is reported in Fig.~\ref{fig:positioning_meas}.
+Depending on the available hardware technology, protocol, or signal, different definitions hold for the model~\eqref{eq:measurement_single}~\cite{ZafGkeLeu2019}.
+In the following, we introduce the models used for the cases of interest in cellular localization systems, whereas the methods for extracting such measurements are detailed later in Section~\ref{sec:5G measurement extraction}, with specific reference to \ac{5G} radio systems.
+An illustrative example of \ac{UE} localization with four \acp{BS} is reported in Fig.~\ref{fig:positioning_meas}, where we represent the spatial information carried by the main types of measurements.